webbrowser11/webbrowser11/README.md

 # my LLC
 ## Welcome to AlterNet codes!
-a small programming company (3 people) that likes to make your evryday life easier! we suggest you check these repo's out:
+a small programming company (3 people) that likes to make your every-day life easier! we suggest you check these repo's out:
 + [skyOS](https://github.com/Alter-Net-codes/SkyOS)
 + [alternet codes webpage](https://webbrowser11.github.io/Alter-Net-codes/)